 The apps can be shared with the org so all members of the org have access to these (potentially proprietary) executables.
 If any user leaves your company or institution, their access to reference datasets and executables is revoked simply by removing them from the org.

 The Organizations list shows you the list of all orgs to which you have admin access.
-On this page, you can quickly see all of your orgs, the number of projects per org, and the funds available to the org.
-You can also see additional settings for each org by enabling optional columns (icon on the right side of the column headers).
+On this page, you can quickly see all of your orgs, the org IDs, their Project Transfer setting, and the Member List Visibility setting.

-View and edit the organization name (this is how the org is referred to in the UI and in email notifications)
+- View and edit the organization name (this is how the org is referred to in the Platform user interface and in email notifications).